ioam/svn-history/topo/tests/README.txt

 Topographica Unit Tests  Package

 This package contains unit test modules for topographica.
-To run the tests use the 'runtests' script in the main topographica directory.
-For example:

-./topographica runtests

-To run the tests within a single file (such as testsheet.py) use:

-./topographica runtests testsheet

-To run all the tests within a subdirectory (such as tk) use:

-./topographica runtests tk
+The Makefile in the main Topographica directory shows how to run the tests, typically by doing:

+  make tests

+To run only a subset of the tests, you can specify the module names
+explicitly:

+  ./topographica -c 'import topo.tests.testimage; topo.tests.run(test_modules=[topo.tests.testimage])'

 To add new tests modules.